MicrosoftDocs/sql-docs/docs/integration-services/scale-out/integration-services-ssis-scale-out-manager.md

 ---
 # Integration Services Scale Out Manager

-Scale Out Manager is a management tool which lets you manage your entire SSIS Scale Out topology from a single app.
+Scale Out Manager is a management tool that lets you manage your entire SSIS Scale Out topology from a single app.
 It removes the burden of doing management tasks and running Transact-SQL commands on multiple computers.

 ## Open Scale Out Manager